Iraqi leader asks U.S. to "lay down the mechanisms" for military withdrawal

 On Thursday, the U.S. House of Representatives passed a resolution to limit Mr. Trump's ability to engage in hostilities against Iran under the 1973 War Powers Resolution, as Democrats attempt to reassert Congress' constitutional authority to declare war amid the standoff with Iran.

-Mr. Trump and Pompeo have staunchly defended the decision to kill Soleimani, with the president saying Thursday that had Soleimani "gotten through, we would have had either hundreds of dead people or hundreds of hostages."
+Mr. Trump and Pompeo have staunchly defended the decision to kill Soleimani.

+"There is no doubt that there were a series of imminent attacks that were being plotted by Qasem Soleimani, and we don't know precisely when and we don't know precisely where, but it was real," Pompeo insisted Friday morning in an interview with Fox News.
+"I don't think there's any doubt that Soleimani had intentions not only to take action against our forces, our diplomats in Iraq, but in other countries around the region and world as well."